Crucifix: Usage

 In the West, altar crosses and processional crosses began to be crucifixes in the 11th century, which became general around the 14th century, as they became cheaper.
 The Roman Rite requires that "either on the altar or near it, there is to be a cross, with the figure of Christ crucified upon it, a cross clearly visible to the assembled people.
 It is desirable that such a cross should remain near the altar even outside of liturgical celebrations, so as to call to mind for the faithful the saving Passion of the Lord."
 The requirement of the altar cross was also mentioned in pre-1970 editions of the Roman Missal, though not in the original 1570 Roman Missal of Pope Pius V. The Rite of Funerals says that the Gospel Book, the Bible, or a cross (which will generally be in crucifix form) may be placed on the coffin for a Requiem Mass, but a second standing cross is not to be placed near the coffin if the altar cross can be easily seen from the body of the church.

 Eastern Christian liturgical processions called crucessions include a cross or crucifix at their head.
 In the Eastern Orthodox Church, the crucifix is often placed above the iconostasis in the church.
 In the Russian Orthodox Church a large crucifix ("Golgotha") is placed behind the Holy Table (altar).
 During Matins of Good Friday, a large crucifix is taken in procession to the center of the church, where it is venerated by the faithful.
 Sometimes the soma (corpus) is removable and is taken off the crucifix at Vespers that evening during the Gospel lesson describing the Descent from the Cross.
 The empty cross may then remain in the centre of the church until the Paschal vigil (local practices vary).
 The blessing cross which the priest uses to bless the faithful at the dismissal will often have the crucifix on one side and an icon of the Resurrection of Jesus on the other, the side with the Resurrection being used on Sundays and during Paschaltide, and the crucifix on other days.

-Exorcist Gabriele Amorth has stated that the crucifix is one of the most effective means of averting or opposing demons.
-In folklore, it is believed to ward off vampires, incubi, succubi, and other evils.

 Modern anti-Christians have used an inverted (upside-down) crucifix when showing disdain for Jesus Christ or the Catholic Church which believes in his divinity.
 According to Christian tradition, Saint Peter was martyred by being crucified upside-down.